Nor’easter could wallop New England with heavy snow and wind Saturday

 Providence, Boston and Portland, Maine

 The greatest propensity for a higher-end winter storm will exist along the Interstate 95 corridor from Rhode Island through Boston and coastal New Hampshire and Maine.
-Patchy light snow may begin late Friday night expanding from south to north, and may become moderate to heavy by sunrise Saturday.
+Patchy light snow may begin late Friday night expanding from south to north, and snowfall may become moderate to heavy by sunrise Saturday.

 Significant accumulations of at least 6 to 12 inches are possible before the storm pulls away Saturday night.
 Blizzard conditions, with accompanying winds over 50 mph, could develop if the storm isn’t too far offshore.